mocnyjakub/mocnyjakub/README.md

 ### Hi there, I'm Kuba 👋

-## I'm an aspiring Front-End Developer and also a I year student

-- 🔭 I just launched my first bigger project in React (with API): [Random Chuck Norris Joke](https://random-chuck-norris-joke.web.app/)
+## React enthusiast with 2 years of experience in web development.
+I specialize in designing, developing, implementing and maintaining business web applications.
+In addition to technical skills, I have experience working in both software houses and startups.
+I am a student of computer science, with a specialization in web and mobile application development.
+I am open to working on different projects while learning new technologies. ##

-- 🌱 I’m currently learning React and TypeScript
+- 🌱 I’m currently learning React-Query and Next.js
-- 👯 I’m looking to find student intership
-- 🥅 2021 Goals: Make my first React-Native App
+- 🥅 2023 Goals: Make my first Full-Stack App
 - ⚡ Fun fact: I love to watch great cinema classics and listen to electronic music

 ### Connect with me: